OCEAN SHOT PROJECT

 Serving as protective barriers for coastal communities against wave action, the coral reefs enable people to set up homes and businesses closer to the ocean.
 Coral reefs mitigate sand flow to beaches, replenishing the sparkling white beaches that make the Caribbean a global tourist hot spot.
 The sand itself is thanks to coral and a very important local species that feeds on it.

-Scientists on the project will test new technologies that aim to speed up coral growth which typically takes more than a decade to restore a single hectare of coral.
-The team will also use a nearby coral nursery to grow several species that will eventually help populate the artificial reef area.
+Scientists on the project will test new technologies that aim to speed up coral growth which typically takes over a decade to restore a single hectare of coral.
+The team will also build a nearby coral nursery to grow several species that will eventually help populate the newly built reef area.
 Scientists say coral reefs are at a critical point as more than half of the world’s coral reefs have been lost, and the rest are at risk.

 The Ocean-Shot project is starting to operate in Antigua and Barbuda and will be replicated in other Caribbean and Latin American locations.
 The program may also find a home in other parts of the world in the future.